p0nce/d-idioms/idioms/DConf 2022 Subjective Report.md

   - was too tired to write about things.

+&nbsp;

 # Dconf subjective report Day 2 (02/08/2022):

 _I finally slept a while 5h so I'm well rested.
-You can get a bit more sleep if you skip the breakfast.
+You can get a bit more sleep if you partly skip the breakfast.
 Couldn't go to BeerConf the day before.
-London tube is superb._
+London tube has interesting design, round trains in round tunnels._

 _Breakfast with Eyal from Weka is building.
-I show him Markov things and think the visual markov description language are maybe easy for children to grasp.
-Weka doesn't use Image so no `gamut` requirements there.
+I show him Markov things and argue that visual markov description languages are may be easier for children to grasp than proglangs.
+Weka doesn't use Image so no_ `gamut` _requirements there.
 He's working on a half-text, half-visual multilingual language inspired by D and Haskell.
-He has a D "at large" tip for d-idioms which is to run unittests at CTFE to avoid link times(!) save lots of time with that tip._
+I advise to present a lightning talk._